 Why are labels important?

 Current lab tests for impurities do not test for many substances.
 Lab tests can only find what they are designed to test for – usually, a small handful of key ingredients.
-Many supplement companies are willing to turn a blind eye due to cost and a lack of oversight.
+Harmful things can slip through the cracks, and supplement companies are too willing to turn a blind eye due to cost.
 After all, nobody else is doing it.
 However, consumers are becoming increasingly aware of business practices that obfuscate their ability to evaluate ingredient sourcing.
 Generally, companies that have transparency in labelling are likely to be more transparent in all aspects of their production and is reflected in quality of product.
 This is not always the case however it indicates at the very least, a verifiable supply chain.